PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 instead of being reconstructed from output-directory conventions, so report execution follows the actual `ConversionResult` artifacts.

+The same compatibility boundary has one validation and completion-log owner for OP coverage, tensor correspondence, dynamic-range quantization, integer quantization, and both int16-activation variants.
+Both full direct-result finalization paths call that owner, so required artifact keys, int16 skip semantics, and the six established failure messages cannot drift between the paths.
+Tensor correspondence remains a compatibility-default artifact and is logged whenever the builder returns it.
+The two pre-existing dynamic-range completion-message spellings are explicit call-site inputs and remain unchanged; centralization does not silently alter observable console output.

 A pass has a stable ID, phase, priority, maximum iteration count, and explicit `changed` result.
 Repeating passes must use a graph fingerprint so a cycle terminates deterministically.
 Risky rewrites use the transactional mode and